BIO

 I’d like to get out of the picture and talk to you about cinema for me, it’s important from a personal point of view but I feel this impression in your work you were talking about the excellent series « Treme » is cinema having an influence?

-Indeed I am a true cinephile, in parallel to photography I am also a director for several years and I am writing for my first short film.
-The films of Win Wenders (Paris Texas) or the first films of Iñàrritu (like Love Dog) inspire me immensely in my work as a photographer.
-But also Stanley Kubrick, James Gray, Akira Kurosawa, Milos Forman, Scorsese’s first films (The king of comedy, new-york new-york, Raging Bull, Taxi driver), Paul Thomas Anderson, Copolla, Hitchcock.
+Indeed I am a true cinephile, in parallel to photography I have also been a director for several years and I am writing for my first short film.
+The films of Win Wenders (Paris Texas) and the first films of Iñàrritu (like Love Dog) inspire me immensely in my work as a photographer.
+But also Stanley Kubrick, James Gray, Akira Kurosawa, Milos Forman, Scorsese’s first films (The King of Comedy, new-york new-york, Raging Bull, Taxi Driver), Paul Thomas Anderson, Copolla, Hitchcock.
 Many more, but here are the ones that come to mind first.

 Finally, do you have an idea that you have in mind if you can tell us about it even quickly about your future desires and projects?